WolfieEngine/CSE380-HW2-S23-SOLUTION/README.md

 ## Part 5 - Wrapping and Locking
 Right now, the player can move off the screen as far as they want in any direction.
 There are various strategies for handling what should happen when the player ventures outside the viewport.
 For HW2, you're going to wrap and lock the player on the screen.

+> Wrapping and locking the player's position needs to be done every frame.
+I have setup two helper methods for wrapping and locking the the player's position (see 5.1 and 5.2) but it's up to you to figure out where and when to call the functions.

 ### Part 5.1 - Wrapping the Player
 Inside the HW2Scene class, two methods need to be implemented to lock and wrap the player's position.
 When the player moves halfway off the top or bottom of the screen, the player's sprite should be "wrapped" around to the other side of the screen.
 ```typescript